 How would the operational energy distribution system be categorized in terms of System of Systems (SoS)?

-There is widespread agreement that SoS can be characterized along a continuum running between 1) virtual, 2) collaborative, 3) acknowledged, and 4) directed.
+There is widespread agreement that SoS can be characterized along a continuum spanning 1) virtual, 2) collaborative, 3) acknowledged, and 4) directed.
 Recent work in the field of SoS has defined five characteristics for assessing an SoS, these include autonomy, belonging, connectivity, diversity, and emergence.
 The recent research establishes patterns of SoS’ success relative to the assessment of those five characteristics in the context of the manner in which a particular SoS is governed.

 What are the benefits and consequences of evaluating and treating operational energy distribution as a system of systems?